Part One: Technology and Infrastructure

 Click to see how Huawei’s competition stacks up

-Founded in 1987 by Ren Zhengfei, a former military technologist for the People’s Liberation Army.
+Founded in 1987, by Ren Zhengfei – a former military technologist for the People’s Liberations Army.
 Huawei’s breakthrough came when the Chinese government awarded it contracts in data center building and telecommunications construction contracts for 4G networks in China.
 Despite modest origins, Huawei has grown to be the largest telecom equipment company in China and among the largest globally.

 Huawei is the market leader in RAN equipment and has the second largest market share in core network infrastructure products after Ericsson.
-In Q1 2020, Huawei was the telecom equipment market leader, controlling 28 percent of the market.
-Its rise in market share has corresponded with a 364 percent increase in revenue since 2010.
-Huawei’s rapid rise since 2010, moving from third place in market share, behind Nokia and Ericsson, to first place, has been driven by R&D spending, subsidies, and grants from the Chinese government.
-In 2018, Huawei invested over $15 billion in R&D, the fourth most of any tech company in the world.
-Between 2010 and 2019, Huawei increased its R&D budget by 695 percent, while Ericsson’s spending increased by 23 percent, and Nokia’s declined by 25 percent.
+In Q3 2020, Huawei was the telecom equipment market leader, controlling 30 percent of the market.
+Huawei’s rise in market share has corresponding with a 364 percent rise in revenue since 2010.
+Huawei’s rapid rise since 2010, moving from third place in market share, behind Nokia and Ericsson to first place, has been driven by R&D spending, subsidies and grants from the Chinese government.
+In 2018, Huawei invested over $15 billion in R&D, the 4th most of any tech company in the world.
+Between 2010 and 2019 Huawei increased its R&D budget by 695 percent, while Ericsson’s spending increased by 23 percent and Nokia’s declined by 25 percent.

 Founded in 1985 by Hou Weigui.
-ZTE is China’s second-largest telecommunications equipment manufacturer competing in the 5G space.
-ZTE is particularly competitive in the mobile device market and formerly held a 12 percent share of the mobile phone market in the U.S. However, the U.S. implemented an import ban on ZTE in March of 2017 due to ZTE pleading guilty of illegally exporting U.S. technology to Iran and North Korea in violation of trade sanctions.
-After ZTE failed to adequately reprimand employees involved in the scandal, the U.S. Department of Commerce banned U.S. companies from providing exports to ZTE for seven years in April of 2018.
+ZTE is China’s second largest telecommunications equipment manufacturer competing in the 5G space.
+ZTE is particularly competitive in the mobile device market, and formerly held a 12 percent share of the mobile phone market in the US.
+However, the US implemented an import ban on ZTE in March 2017 due to ZTE pleading guilty of illegally exporting US technology to Iran and North Korea in violation of trade sanctions.
+After ZTE failed to adequately reprimand employees involved in the scandal, the Department of Commerce banned U.S. companies from providing exports to ZTE for seven years in April 2018.

 Presence of Competitors Worldwide Based on Publicly Announced 5G Contracts

-Founded in 1876.
-Ericsson was the leader in the wireless equipment market space from the early 2000s, before being surpassed by Huawei in 2016.
+Founded in 1876, Ericsson was the leader in the wireless equipment market space from the early 2000s, before being surpassed by Huawei in 2016.
 Both Ericsson and Nokia stand to gain from the U.S. government ban on Huawei and ZTE equipment and would significantly benefit if the EU were to follow suit.
-An EU ban of Huawei equipment would greatly boost Nokia’s and Ericsson’s competitive positions, as Europe, the Middle East, and Africa are Huawei’s biggest overseas markets, accounting for $29.8 billion in revenue (28.4 percent of total revenue) in 2018.
-However, Huawei has 28 commercial 5G equipment contracts already signed with European telecom providers, making it unlikely that Huawei’s future presence will be limited in Europe.
+EU countries’ banning of Huawei equipment is boosting Nokia’s and Ericsson’s competitive positions vis-à-vis Huawei, as Europe, the Middle East, and Africa are Huawei’s biggest overseas markets, accounting for $31.9 billion in revenue (24 percent of total revenue) in 2019.

 Samsung (South Korea)

-Founded in 1938, Samsung is South Korea’s largest chaebol (i.e., Korean conglomerate controlled by one Korean owner or family).
+Founded in 1938, Samsung is South Korea’s largest chaebol (Korean conglomerate controlled by one Korean owner or family).
 Samsung is the only company besides Huawei that provides total end-to-end 5G solutions, including chip sets, base stations, and smartphones.
-Telecom equipment has traditionally been a small part of Samsung’s business, which has been primarily based around memory chips and mobile phones.
+Telecom equipment has traditionally been a small part of Samsung’s business, primarily based around memory chips and mobile phones.
 With the U.S. ban on Huawei, and other countries potentially following suit, a window of opportunity has opened for Samsung to increase its market share in the 5G equipment space.